 Learn more: Read the Maryland Department of Commerce's face-covering FAQs.

-Learn more: Read Mississippi’s mask order repeal.
+Learn more: Read Mississippi’s COVID-19 prevention guidelines.

 The state Department of Health and Senior Services recommends that all people age 2 and older mask up in public to help prevent the spread of COVID-19.
-St. Louis County requires masking for all people age 5 and over in indoor public spaces, regardless of vaccination status.
-Similar orders in Kansas City and surrounding Jackson County ended Nov.
-4 and 12, respectively.
+St. Louis County's indoor mask mandate ended Feb.
+28, 2022.
+Kansas City and surrounding Jackson County lifted general mask orders in November 2021.

 Learn more: Read the Missouri health department's COVID-19 prevention guidance.

 Gov. Greg Gianforte rescinded the state’s mask mandate Feb.
 12, 2021 and signed legislation the following May invalidating local mask mandates, effectively ending face-covering orders in Gallatin, Missoula and other counties.

 Learn more: Read Montana's mask guidance.

 The state Department of Health and Human Services recommends people wear face coverings in public when unable to maintain social distancing.
 Local indoor mask orders in Omaha and Lincoln were lifted in February 2022.

 Learn more: Read the Nebraska health department's COVID-19 protection guidance.